Rahisha-Thottolil/RidgeGAN/README.md

 ![HSIandTI](https://github.com/Rahisha-Thottolil/RidgeGAN/assets/135572437/0cdbe943-337b-4239-a895-01ef52593c18)

-In this section, we demonstrate the components of the model used in the hybrid framework:
+Here, we demonstrate the components of the model used in the hybrid framework:
 First, we apply CityGAN, an unsupervised learning model to generate small and medium-sized Indian cities using the available urban morphological features.

 ![GAN](https://github.com/Rahisha-Thottolil/RidgeGAN/assets/135572437/7aff00ac-d810-4ce8-b014-a3c21b8d9e91)